savannaelbey/responsiveWebApp/README.md

 ```
 As a customer,
-I would like to visit GoldenShoe's website from any devise,
+I would like to visit the website from any devise,
 So that I can browse the site anytime anywhere.
 ```